 You need to consider the potential adverse effects of the decision [to support or not support] you are making.
-You may further polarize your workforce if you, for example, endorse a candidate for political office, choose to work with specific organizations, or support a piece of legislation that goes against someone's views.
+You may further polarize your workforce if you, for example, endorse a candidate for political office, choose to work with specific organizations or support a piece of legislation that goes against someone's views.
 Also, remember that you may risk further marginalization of groups if you make a statement of support for a policy or candidate that may have detrimental impacts on the safety and security subsets of the organization.
-These types of decisions will have a strong impact on your current and future workforce, which brings me to my third point.
+These types of decisions will have a substantial impact on your current and future workforce, which brings me to my third point.

 Transcending your workforce